-As the CCO of Tasty Catering, Tom and his team have created, nurtured and led an employee-focused culture that has amassed over 20 “best places to work” awards, such as Forbes America’s Best Small Companies (2016), Psychologically Healthy Workplace Awards (2014-2012), Crain’s Chicago Best Places to Work (2013-2011) and Inc. Magazine & Winning Workplaces Top Small Workplaces Winner (2010).
+As the CCO of Tasty Catering, Tom and his team have created, nurtured and led an employee-focused culture that has amassed over 20 “best places to work” awards, such as Forbes America’s Best Small Companies, Psychologically Healthy Workplace Awards, Crain’s Chicago Best Places to Work and Inc. Magazine & Winning Workplaces Top Small Workplaces Winner.
 He was inducted into the Chicago Area Entrepreneurship Hall of Fame in 2010.

 Tom’s experiences have made him a sought-after speaker and expert on company culture, employee engagement (entanglement), entrepreneurship and leadership.
 See his past appearances here.
 His views and advice for both new and seasoned entrepreneurs are often featured in the press, including Inc. Magazine, The Daily Herald, Wall Street Journal, Entrepreneur, Chicago Tribune, Crain’s Chicago Business and Forbes.

 In 2012, Tom and his three co-authors wrote It’s My Company Too!, a business text that explores how the highest-performing organizations “entangle” employees, systems, culture and leadership into a unified drive for excellence and realizations of extremely high levels of success.